Feyerabend/ABC80/abc802/README.md

 alternative computer systems.
 Rather than companies competing against each other, as was the case in the declining ABC market, they could have potentially cooperated, similar to the collaborative spirit that brought the ABC80 to fruition.
-In Japan, they had the 'MSX' platform as a foundation for computers, but even they struggled to expand beyond their domestic market and reach a wider audience.
+In Japan, the 'MSX' platform served as a foundational computer system.
+However, even with the support of Microsoft, they faced challenges in expanding beyond their domestic market and reaching a wider audience.
+Despite the backing of Microsoft, the MSX platform struggled to achieve significant global penetration.

 In 1985, prior to the release of Windows 1.0, I personally endeavored to persuade a small company specializing in ABC computer add-ons.
 Unfortunately,